 - Lisbon Waves Surf Lodge - Centrally-located villa within walking distance of different beaches of Costa da Caparica, with its own surfing school and different outdoor areas which include a small pool.

-- Incost Surf House - Hostel with a large terrace in the center of Caparica, just a short walk to the beaches and to the tourist train that goes down the coast.
+- Incosta Surf House - Hostel with a large terrace in the center of Caparica, just a short walk to the beaches and to the tourist train that goes down the coast.

 - Villa Caparica Hostel - Located almost on the sand, this hostel has an outdoor swimming pool, a shared kitchen and lounge, and a garden.
 Room types include dorms and double rooms with private or shared bathrooms.

 For more details about the beaches and other places to stay in the area, see the Costa da Caparica guide.